frictionlessdata/tableschema-js/README.md

 A utility library for working with [Table Schema](http://specs.frictionlessdata.io/table-schema/) in Javascript.

+> Version v1.0.0-alpha [WIP] has BREAKING CHANGES.
+A migration guide will be published.

 > Version v0.2.0 has renewed API introduced in NOT backward-compatibility manner.
 Previous version could be found [here](https://github.com/frictionlessdata/tableschema-js/tree/9144e83a27515110c77ed54f0daca2a8db326b99).

 ## Table of Contents